 What is Ski Binding Indemnification?

-For this reason, each year manufacturers release a list of indemnified binding models.
-Indemnification means that the manufacturer will legally stand behind the functioning of that product for the current year.
-The average length of time of ski binding indemnification is around 10-12 years but can vary based on the brand and model.
+Every year, manufacturers release a list of indemnified binding models.
+If a binding is indemnified, the manufacturer will legally stand behind the functioning of that product for the current year.
+Manufacturers will typically indemnify a particular binding for 10-12 years, but it can vary based on the brand and model.

-If your bindings are non-indemnified, meaning they’re not on the list, the manufacturer can no longer guarantee reliable, safe performance from those bindings and won’t take responsibility if those bindings fail.
-Because of that it’s very unlikely that you’ll find a ski shop technician willing to adjust them for you.
-If you have any doubts, the best bet is to bring your equipment into your local ski shop so a certified technician can perform an evaluation.
+If your bindings are non-indemnified — i.e., not on the list — the manufacturer can no longer guarantee safe, reliable performance from your bindings, and they won’t take responsibility if the bindings fail.
+If you bring your skis for tuning or adjustment, it'll be difficult to find a ski shop technician who will be to adjust non-indemnified bindings.
+If you're not sure how old your equipment is, you can bring to your local ski shop and a certified technician can perform an evaluation.

 Ski Binding Adjustments and Maintenance

-As mentioned earlier, the spring tension on ski bindings is adjusted based on a skier’s height, weight age, and release preference (also known as a DIN).
-If you have a change in your height, weight, or shoe size, advance in your ability, or experience an impact on your skis, bring your skis into your local ski shop so a certified technician can perform a binding function test.
-A binding function test is a crucial service that ensures the release mechanism on the binding is functioning properly.
+The spring tension on ski bindings is adjusted based on a skier’s height, weight age, and release preference (also known as a DIN).
+If you've changed in height, weight, shoe size or ability, or if you've or experienced a major impact on your skis, bring them to your local ski shop so a certified technician can perform a binding function test.
+This crucial service ensures that the release mechanism on the binding is functioning properly.